 The term ‘Environmental Racism’ describes the fact that minority and marginalised communities are forced to live in closer proximity to environmentally degraded locations.
 Communities of colour are more likely to suffer from air pollution and be situated nearer environmentally hazardous locations such as fracking sites, waste incinerators and landfill.
 The evidence for this is very clear in the US but also in the UK.

-In terms of the consequences of climate change, people of colour are more likely to be affected by heatwaves, crop failures and extreme weather in the Global South.
+In terms of the consequences of climate change, people of colour are more likely to be affected.
+Specifically by heatwaves, crop failures and extreme weather in the Global South.
 However, the evidence is also clear in the Global North for example with Hurricane Katrina, the worst damage was found in predominantly Black neighbourhoods, yet relief was inadequate and slower compared with that provided in predominantly white and higher-income neighbourhoods.

-Both black and Latinx groups have actually been found to be more concerned about the climate crisis than white people, but often have less resources and resilience to act due to other overriding concerns such as structural racism and inequality.
+Both black and Latinx groups have actually been found to be more concerned about the climate crisis than white people.
+However, often have less resources and resilience to act due to other overriding concerns such as structural racism and inequality.
 On top of this there are the issues of historical racism within environmentalism and ongoing lack of inclusivity and intersectionality within the climate movement, something which hopefully is beginning to change.

 Before colonialism, indigenous communities were living in balance with the land, sustaining both themselves and nature for thousands of years without the requirement for harmful extractive processes.
 As indigenous peoples live closer to the land, they are often the first to recognise the effects of climate change and feel the brunt of impacts the hardest, it can threaten their very existence.
 Few countries recognise indigenous land rights, with ancestral land often being used without proper consultation for damaging industries such as mining, logging, pipelines, large scale agriculture and more.